MartinHarran/ImageHashCounter2010/README.md

 ImageHashCounter2010
 ====================

-Cretaed in Visual Studio 2010
+Created in Visual Studio 2010